 Our one to four-family residential first mortgage loans are written on standardized documents used by the Federal Home Loan Mortgage Corporation ("Freddie Mac") and Federal National Mortgage Association ("Fannie Mae").
-Our underwriting standards generally require that new one to four-family residential mortgage loans conform to secondary market standards but a portion of our one to four-family residential mortgage loans are considered "non-conforming" due to factors such as the borrower's job status or income, the condition or age of the residence or other factors.
+With the addition of the Oak Leaf Community Mortgage lending team in 2023, we sell the majority of loans originated that conform to secondary market standards into the secondary market.
+Our portfolio underwriting standards allow for unique portfolio products that do not conform with those secondary market standards, with exceptions for factors such as the borrower's job status or income, debt-to-income ratios, credit score, the condition or age of the residence or other factors.
 For loans which are secured by real estate, property valuations are undertaken by an independent third-party appraiser approved by our board of directors.